How to Travel with Contacts

 - Be Aware of the Travel Security Rules

 The Transportation Security Administration (TSA) limits the amount of liquid allowed in carry-on bags.
 While flying, any liquids must be 3.4 ounces or less and in a quart-sized plastic bag.
-However, since contact lens solutions are considered a medical necessity, you are allowed to bring more than that.
+Since contact lens solutions are considered a medical necessity, you are allowed to bring more than that, so you don’t necessarily need a travel size contact solution.
 You will just need to declare that you have these larger amounts of liquids to the security officers before inspection.
-If you don’t feel like lugging around big bottles, you can bring a travel size contact solution for your carry on and leave the rest in your checked luggage.
+However, if you don’t feel like lugging around big bottles, you can bring a travel size contact solution for your carry on and leave the rest in your checked luggage.

 - Don’t Wear Contacts in Water

+Contacts and water do not do well together.
 Before diving into the pool or ocean waves, either remove your contacts or wear swimming goggles.
 According to the U.S. Food and Drug Administration (FDA), there is a risk of eye infection from bacteria in swimming pool water, hot tubs, lakes, and the ocean.
-If you accidentally leave in your contacts, throw them away and open a new pair.
+If you accidentally leave your contacts in, throw them away and open a new pair.

 - Protect Yourself from the Sun